rgiordan/zaminfluence/zaminfluence/R/README.md

 ### Signal

 A signal records a target change in a QOI.
 A signal is a list and must have
-- `metric`:         The name of the quantity of interest
+- `qoi_name`:         The name of the quantity of interest
 - `signal`:         The amount to change the quantity of interest
 - `change`:    A plain language description of what the change means
 - `apip`:           The APIP for this particular change, which contains